Fourier expansions of vector-valued automorphic functions with non-unitary twists: Essential objects and the refined statement of Theorem

 As is well-known, the map

 is a group homomorphism.
 To understand the effect of the twisting endomorphism~$A$ on the components of the Fourier coefficients in the real direction (i.e., the~\mbox{$x$-}di\-rec\-tion) we will need an extension of~\eqref{eq:homJintegers} to a continuous homomorphism from~$\R$ to~$\Mat(d\times d;\C)$, applied to~$\mu$ being the eigenvalue~$\lambda$ of~$A$.
 See Theorems~\ref{thm:intro_single} and~\ref{Fourier:main_theorem}.
-To provide this extension in an explicit form, we will use the \emph{generalized binomial coefficients}, which for any $x\in\R$, $p\in\N_0$ are

-with the convention that the empty product equals~$1$.
-If we denote the Gamma function by $\Gamma$, then
+The existence of such a continuous extension of~\eqref{eq:homJintegers} and its degree of (non-)uniqueness is well-known.
+However, for the convenience of the reader we now provide details.
+This also allows us---as a by-product---to explicitly track down the influence of the choice of the logarithm in this extension, for which reason we are here sticking to a Jordan-like matrix representation of the considered endomorphism.